latestcomment/hackathon2022_covid_tracing/README.md

 There are 3 main objectives in our case,

 - Finding out the vulnarable point/location of Covid 19 infection.
-- Tracking covid 19 positive cases.
+- Tracking Covid 19 positive cases.
 - Analysing the susceptibility of a person getting infected.

 # Here comes the Assumptions